 We all benefit from GM crops.
-Millions of farmers around the world know this and so do the majority of scientists.
+Millions of farmers around the world know this, and so do the majority of scientists.
 As a scientist, father and neighbor, I often get this question from people in my community.
 The short answer is that GM crops help farmers grow crops more efficiently, protect biodiversity and provide all of us with a more abundant and affordable food supply.

-But the world is adding 200,000 persons every day and the United Nations estimates the world population will reach 9.3 billion by 2050.
+But the world is adding 200,000 persons every day, and the United Nations estimates the world population will reach 9.3 billion by 2050.
 And as the population increases and agriculture attempts to increase productivity to match the growing need, we have to worry about environmental degradation, loss of biodiversity, access to fresh water, the impact of climate change and the cost and availability of food.
-These are some of the greatest challenges we have ever faced and we need to make use of human innovation and the best available technologies, including GMOs.
-Improving global agricultural production is important to meet these challenges.
-It would be a mistake not to choose GE crops because the challenges are great and all our tools will be needed to adapt and produce resilient cropping systems that produce more and protect the environment while combating pests, disease and harsh climatic conditions that limit harvests and threaten our future.
+These are some of the greatest challenges we have ever faced, and we need to make use of human innovation and the best available technologies, including GMOs.
+Improving global agricultural production is important to meeting these challenges.
+It would be a mistake not to choose GE crops, because the challenges are great and all our tools will be needed to adapt and produce resilient cropping systems that produce more and protect the environment while combating pests, disease and harsh climatic conditions that limit harvests and threaten our future.

 Here are some of the benefits of GMOs and sources for those who want to dig deeper:

 - GM crops help make food production more sustainable.
 “Fourteen years of extensive field studies have demonstrated that genetically engineered crops are tools that, when integrated with optimal management practices, help make food production more sustainable.
-The vast benefits accrued to farmers, the environment, and consumers explain the widespread popularity of the technology in many regions of the world.
-The path toward a future sustainable agriculture lies in harnessing the best of all agricultural technologies, including the use of genetically engineered seed, within the framework of ecological farming” (Carpenter, 2010)
+The vast benefits accrued to farmers, the environment and consumers explain the widespread popularity of the technology in many regions of the world.
+The path toward a future sustainable agriculture lies in harnessing the best of all agricultural technologies, including the use of genetically engineered seed, within the framework of ecological farming” (Carpenter, 2010).

 - Increased biodiversity.
 GE crops increase productivity on existing agricultural land and protect biodiversity by sparing lands not intensively cultivated (Raven, 2010).
 The pressure on biodiversity will continue to decrease as global agricultural systems including GM crops expand to feed a growing world population (Carpenter, 2011).

-- Enhanced use of integrated pest management practices with negligible impact on non-target organisms (Mendelsohn et. al., 2003; Marvier et al., 2007).
+- Enhanced use of integrated pest-management practices with negligible impact on non-target organisms (Mendelsohn et al., 2003; Marvier et al., 2007).

 - Reduced exposure to pesticides by farmers using Bt crops (Mannion and Morse, 2012; Shutske, 2005).

 - Increased farmer incomes.
-The net global economic benefit at the farm level in 2011 was $19.8 billion, equal to an average increase of $133/hectare.
-From 1996-2011, the global farm income gain has been $98.2 billion (Brookes and Barfoot, 2013)
+The net global economic benefit at the farm level in 2011 was $19.8 billion, equal to an average increase of $133 per hectare.
+From 1996 to 2011, the global farm income gain has been $98.2 billion (Brookes and Barfoot, 2013).

 In developed countries like the United States, we worry about cutting back on calories, while the challenge in many parts of the world is getting enough.
-Genetic modification can make a difference there too.
+Genetic modification can make a difference there, too.
 Technology providers have contributed important research and resources globally to help improve the nutritional value of staple crops like sorghum and rice.
-The Africa Biofortified Sorghum project, for example, supports the adoption of transgenic sorghum with increased levels of essential nutrients like vitamin A, iron and zinc and improved protein digestibility.
+The Africa Biofortified Sorghum Project, for example, supports the adoption of transgenic sorghum with increased levels of essential nutrients, like vitamin A, iron and zinc, and improved protein digestibility.